confluentinc/examples/security/secret-protection/docs/secret-protection.rst

 You may also have a requirement to rotate the master encryption key or data encryption key on a regular basis.
 You can do either of these with the CLI.
-To rotate only the data encryption key, run the following command:
+To rotate the data encryption key only, run the following command:

 .. code-block:: bash